tassalor1/Digit_Recognition/README.md

 These are the planned features and improvements for the project:

 1. Improve the user interface for better usability.
+2. Mobile friendly
-2. Optimize the CNN model for colored backgrounds and numbers.
+3. Optimize the CNN model for colored backgrounds and numbers.
-3. Add support for recognizing multiple digits in a single image.
+4. Add support for recognizing multiple digits in a single image.
-4. Implement a feature to save the user's input images for future model retraining.
+5. Implement a feature to save the user's input images for future model retraining.